maroontress/StyleChecker/doc/rules/NoUsingDeclaration.md

 using StreamReader j = new("1.txt"), k = new("2.txt");
 ```

-Using Declaration is preferred to Using Statement or the `try`-`finally` idiom
+The Using Declaration is preferred to the Using Statement or the `try`-`finally`
-because it is easier to describe RAII in C#.
+idiom because it is easier to describe RAII in C#.

 ### Remarks